gumaku/book-management-service/README.md

 # Books API Project

-This repository contains a books api project written in Spring Boot.
+This repository contains a book api project written in Spring Boot.

 ## Prerequisites